wellpro-paul/med-interviewer/readme.md

    ```

 ## Troubleshooting
-- **Large Markdown questionnaires:** Gemini LLM may fail to convert very large questionnaires in one go.
-If you encounter errors, try splitting the Markdown into smaller sections and importing them separately.
+- **Large Markdown or PDF questionnaires:** Gemini LLM may fail to convert very large questionnaires in one go.
+If you encounter errors, try splitting the input into smaller sections and importing them separately.
 - **Local-only:** This app runs entirely locally unless you add Medplum/cloud integration.

+## Questionnaire Catalog
+- Imported questionnaires can be saved to a persistent catalog (localStorage).
+- The Catalog page lists all saved questionnaires, with options to start chat, view (JSON or summary), rename, or delete.
+- The Import page allows saving to the catalog.
+- Catalog persists across app restarts (unless browser storage is cleared).
+- No backend is required; catalog is browser-specific.

+## Conversational Phrasing with LLM
+- On import, all questions are run through the LLM to generate a friendly, patient-facing conversational phrasing, stored as item.conversationalText.
+- The chat UI uses this phrasing for each question, making the experience more natural and context-aware.
+- The app only shows answer options (including frequency scales) if they are defined in the questionnaire; it never invents a scale or prompt.
+- This approach is robust to different questionnaire styles and ensures a patient-friendly experience.

+## Home Page and Routing
+- The app now has a Home page at /home (and /) that displays the contents of this README.md file, formatted as rich HTML/Markdown.
+- Navigation tabs include Home, Import, Catalog, Chat, and Logs, always in sync with the current route.
+- The Import page is now at /import.
+- Unknown routes redirect to Home.
+- Uses Vite and vite-plugin-raw to import and render Markdown as the landing page.